-PEER REVIEW UPDATE
+PEER REVIEW UPDATE - SEPTEMBER 20, 2023

-The Applicant has provided written responses and supplemental documents to BETA's May 4, 2023 peer review letter.
-BETA's original comments from the May 4, 2023 peer review letter are included in plain text.
-Comment responses attributed to the SŌlitude Lake Management (SLM) letter are provided in italics and prefaced with "SLM:", and BETA's most recent responses are provided in bold and prefaced with "BETA2:".
+The Applicant has provided revised materials and written comment responses pursuant to BETA's June 12, 2023, peer review letter.
+BETA's original comments from the May 4, 2023, peer review letter are included in plain text, and comments attributed to the undated SŌlitude Lake Management (SLM) letter submitted in June 2023 are provided in italics and prefaced with "SLM:".
+BETA's subsequent comment responses issued on June 12, 2023 are listed in bold and prefaced with "BETA2:".
+Comment responses attributed to SLM in their August 15, 2023 response letter are prefaced with "SLM2:".
+BETA's most recent responses are provided in bold and prefaced with "BETA3:".

-At this time, the Applicant has not submitted adequate information to describe the Site, the work, and the effect of the work on the interests identified in the Act and the Bylaw.
+At this time, the Applicant has provided the Conservation Commission with adequate information to describe the Site, the work, and the effect of the work on the interests identified in the Act and the Bylaw.